jcgaasch/PVPIAACL/README.md

 # PVPIAACL: Plausible Values estimation with the PIAAC-L data

 The Programme for the International Assessment of Adult Competencies-Longitudinal (PIAAC-L) Germany consortium partner Leibniz Institute for Educational Trajectories developed an R package which implements a Bayesian estimation algorithm that simultaneously generates plausible values (PVs; Mislevy, 1991) and imputes missing values in background variables.
 In addition to the PVs released in the PIAAC and PIAAC-L Scientific-Use-Files (SUFs), users can estimate PVs themselves specific to their research question, i.e., users select context variables from the PIAAC-L SUFs which are suitable for their analysis and directly enter the population model during PVs estimation.
-This estimation strategy addresses both item nonresponse in background variables as well as the ``curse of dimensionality'' due to the extensively large background information resulting from three waves of data collection in PIAAC-L.
+This estimation strategy addresses both item nonresponse in background variables as well as the "curse of dimensionality" due to the extensively large background information resulting from three waves of data collection in PIAAC-L.

 Currently `PVPIAACL` allows the user to fit multidimensional latent regression models.
-It applies a $D$-dimensional two-parameter normal ogive graded response model without cross-loadings and a multivariate regression equation to model the relationship between the latent trait and additional person covariates.
+It applies a *D*-dimensional two-parameter normal ogive graded response model without cross-loadings and a multivariate regression equation to model the relationship between the latent trait and additional person covariates.
 Thus, they combine the fields of measurement models and structural analysis.
 Latent regression models are typically employed to generate PVs in large-scale assessments.

 **Note that users require the PIAAC 2012 Germany (ZA5845) and PIAAC-L (ZA5989) SUFs from the research data centre PIAAC at GESIS to work with R package** `PVPIAACL`.